vercel/next.js/docs/advanced-features/instrumentation.md

 }
 ```

-By doing this, you can have all your side-effects in one place and you can be sure that importing your files won't have unintended consequences.
+By doing this, you can colocate all of your side effects in one place in your code, and avoid any unintended consequences from importing files.